 Small business lens

-The small business lens does not apply to these Regulations, as there are no costs (or insignificant costs) imposed on small business, and small businesses would not be disproportionately affected.
+The small business lens does not apply to the Amending Regulations, as there are no costs to small business.

 The one-for-one rule does not apply to the Amending Regulations, as there is no change in administrative costs or burden to business.

 Regulatory cooperation and alignment